 One of the greatest challenges of properly setting up a Jenkins instance is that there is no one size fits all answer - the exact specifications of the hardware that you will need will depend heavily on your organization’s current and future needs.

-Your Jenkins master will be serving HTTP requests and storing all of the important information for your Jenkins instance in its $JENKINS_HOME folder (configurations, build histories and plugins).
+Your Jenkins controller will be serving HTTP requests and storing all of the important information for your Jenkins instance in its $JENKINS_HOME folder (configurations, build histories and plugins).

-More information on sizing masters based organizational needs can be found in the Architecting for Scale section.
+More information on sizing controllers based on organizational needs can be found in the Architecting for Scale section.

 Each build node connection will take 2-3 threads, which equals about 2 MB or more of memory.
 You will also need to factor in CPU overhead for Jenkins if there are a lot of users who will be accessing the Jenkins user interface.

-It is generally a bad practice to allocate executors on a master, as builds can quickly overload a master’s CPU/memory/etc and crash the instance, causing unnecessary downtime.
-Instead, it is advisable to set up agents that the Jenkins master can delegate jobs to, keeping the bulk of the work off of the master itself.
+It is generally a bad practice to allocate executors on a controller, as builds can quickly overload a controller’s CPU/memory/etc and crash the instance, causing unnecessary downtime.
+Instead, it is advisable to set up agents that the Jenkins controller can delegate jobs to, keeping the bulk of the work off of the controller itself.